-A healthy and nutritious diet is the cornerstone to a country’s development – it is the most cost effective way to prevent disease and illness, and the most important step toward providing children the opportunity to regularly attend school and show up alert and ready to learn.
+A healthy and nutritious diet is the cornerstone to a country’s development — it is the most cost-effective way to prevent disease and illness, and the most important step toward providing children the opportunity to regularly attend school and to arrive alert and ready to learn.

 An extremely limited amount of data exists globally on whether or not programs are actually delivering the intended amount of nutrients, thereby jeopardizing the health impact of these efforts.

 Preventing problems before they occur frees up healthcare dollars previously spent on curing illness that should never have happened.
-For as little as $10,000 per year EnAct can provide governments with the resources needed to make sure the laws and policies relating to food fortification programmes are are effective and enforced.
-That amounts to less than one-tenth of one cent per person each year!
+For as little as $10,000 USD per year, EnAct can provide governments with the resources needed to make sure the laws and policies relating to food fortification programs are effective and enforced.
+That amounts to less than one-tenth of one cent (i.e., less than $0.001 USD) per person each year!

 PHC will reach 45 million people in 2017.